Wintellect/MSLearn/Bash for sysadmins/includes/8-summary.md

 1. Bash is short for:
 	- BAsic SHell
-	- Bourne Again Shell
+	- Bourne Again SHell
-	- Before All SHells
+	- Better than All SHells
 	- None of the above

 1. Which of the following commands writes a list of process IDs associated with a user named "scottgu" to a file?